memcached Hosting: Compare Hosting

 What sort of load can Memcached handle?

-That will depend on the system it’s running on.
+That will depend on the system it's running on.
 For a fast machine with a high speed network, it should easily handle over 200,000 requests per second.
-With some adjustments or faster hardware, it can handle many times more requests than that.
+With some adjustments or faster hardware, it can handle much more than that.
 Even on slower machines, it should easily be able to accomplish a few hundred requests per second.

 How many clients can a Memcached site support?

 Memcached uses an event-based architecture, so high numbers of clients should not slow it down.
 It is successfully working for companies with hundreds of thousands of connected clients.